Logo BET BETTER PRO TERMINAL

 Implied probability Probability derived from the odds Baseline for how the market is pricing an outcome

-Prediction Model output for the market (winner, margin or total) Helpful for context, especially on spread and totals markets
+Prediction Model output for the market Helpful context for spread and totals markets

 Want definitions, examples and beginner explanations?
 Use the NBA betting guide.